Wall Street heads for weak open as investors review recovery bets

 In Europe, analysts were already asking if the Bank of England, whose monetary policy committee meets next week, will follow in the Fed’s footsteps and adopt a more bullish tone on the economy and what that would mean for the path of UK stimulus and interest rates.

-In Asia, MSCI's broadest index of Asia-Pacific shares outside Japan (.MIAPJ0000PUS) was flat after falling for four sessions.
-Chinese blue-chip A shares (.CSI300) were also little changed, along with Japan's Nikkei (.N225). read more
+In Asia, MSCI’s broadest index of Asia-Pacific shares outside Japan was flat after falling for four sessions.
+Chinese blue-chip A shares were also little changed, along with Japan’s Nikkei.

 Gold prices, which plunged following the Fed comments, edged higher but were still set for their worst week since March 2020.
 Spot gold was last up 1.1% at $1,792 per ounce.